Uniform 5-polytope: Notes on the Wythoff construction for the uniform 5-polytopes

 Construction of the reflective 5-dimensional uniform polytopes are done through a Wythoff construction process, and represented through a Coxeter diagram, where each node represents a mirror.
 Nodes are ringed to imply which mirrors are active.
 The full set of uniform polytopes generated are based on the unique permutations of ringed nodes.
 Uniform 5-polytopes are named in relation to the regular polytopes in each family.
 Some families have two regular constructors and thus may have two ways of naming them.

 Here are the primary operators available for constructing and naming the uniform 5-polytopes.

-The last operation, the snub, and more generally the alternation, are the operation that can create nonreflective forms.
+The last operation, the snub, and more generally the alternation, are the operations that can create nonreflective forms.
 These are drawn with "hollow rings" at the nodes.

 The prismatic forms and bifurcating graphs can use the same truncation indexing notation, but require an explicit numbering system on the nodes for clarity.